AdguardTeam/KnowledgeBase/docs/general/license/payment-options.md

 ## How to upgrade a license{#upgrade}

-To make more use of your AdGuard products, you can upgrade your license for following benefits.
+To make more use of your AdGuard products, you can upgrade your license for the following benefits.

 1. To increase the functionality of your AdGuard products, you can **upgrade your free or trial license to the full version**.
 2. To extend the number of devices, you can **upgrade your Personal license to a Family one**.